Adolf Rembte: Death

 The sentences, especially the death sentences handed down for Rembte and Stamm, were widely reported internationally and attracted widespread condemnation.
 That was partly down to Stamm's wife Erna, whom he had married in 1926, and who now successfully communicated the court decisions to the media.
-In London The Times, the News Chronicle, the Daily Herald and other newspapers called for the sentences to be reversed, but that was not what happened.
-International condemnation from countries in which, hitherto, many of the more negative manifestation of Hitler's new Germany had received little press coverage, would intensify after the executions.
+In London, The Times, the News Chronicle, the Daily Herald and other newspapers called for the sentences to be reversed, but that was not what happened.
+International condemnation from countries in which, hitherto, many of the more negative manifestation of Hitler's new Germany had received little press coverage, intensified after the executions.

-On 4 November 1937 Adolf Rembte was executed on the guillotine placed for the purpose in the courtyard of the Plötzensee prison.
-Robert Stamm was executed on the same day as part of the same batch.
+On 4 November 1937, Adolf Rembte was executed on the guillotine placed for the purpose in the courtyard of the Plötzensee prison.
+Stamm was executed on the same day as part of the same batch.